Capitalism vs. Communism: Children's Edition

 Communism is often portrayed as a utopia, with promises of something for nothing, like free college, free health care, and equal outcomes.
 While communism feeds the evil wolf through envy, jealousy, and greed, capitalism feeds the good.
 Good may require personal responsibility and hard work, but it will always provide the greatest advantage for most people.

-Like Asher and his countrymen, defenders are needed for freedom from tyranny to continue.
+Like Asher and his countrymen, free market defenders are needed to escape the lure of tyranny.

 Comments